TheDigitalNinja/million-song-library/README.md

 ```
 ├──  /src
-│   ├── /containers
-│   │   │   # containers are layouts, different layouts have different controllers,
-│   │   │   # pages, factories, stylesheets and other e.g. header controller might
-│   │   │   # be different then in other layouts.
-Each container is a angular module
-│   │   │   # with its custom config and dependencies.
-When using ui router you will
-│   │   │   # define layout global states in container config.
-│   │   ├── /<containers list...>
-│   │   │   ├── /controllers
-│   │   │   ├── /factories
-│   │   │   ├── /pages
+│   ├── /layout
-│   │   │   │   │   # container pages can have its controllers, factories, stylesheets
-│   │   │   │   │   # and other.
-Each page is a different angular module so it can
+│   │   │   # overall site layout, navigation bar and components that are visible
-│   │   │   │   │   # have custom config.
-When using angular ui router you will
-│   │   │   │   │   # define it states in page module config - not in the global one!
-│   │   │   │   │   # this way you get a clear view on page dependencies.
+│   │   │   # through out all views go here
-│   │   │   │   └── /<container pages list...>
-│   │   │   │       ├── /controllers
-│   │   │   │       ├── /factories
-│   │   │   │       ├── /stylesheets
-│   │   │   │       ├── /config.js
-│   │   │   │       ├── /module.js
-│   │   │   │       └── /template.html
-│   │   │   ├── /stylesheets
-│   │   │   ├── /config.js
-│   │   │   ├── /run.js
-│   │   │   ├── /layout.html
-│   │   │   └── /module.js
-│   │   └── /module.js
 │   ├── /modules
 │   │   │   # place to put custom modules used all over the system
 │   │   └── /<modules list...>
+│   ├── /pages
+│   │   │   # pages can have its controllers, factories, and other.
+│   │   │   # Each page is a different angular module so it can
+│   │   │   # have custom configuration and route.
+When using angular ui router you will
+│   │   │   # define it states in page module route - not in the global one!
+│   │   │   # this way you get a clear view on page dependencies.
+│   │   └── /<pages list...>
+│   │       ├── /controllers
+│   │       ├── /factories
+│   │       ├── /*-route.js
+│   │       ├── /*-module.js
+│   │       └── /*.html
+│   ├── /styles
+│   │   │   # place custom stylesheets used all over the system
+│   │   └── /<stylesheet list...>
+│   ├── /constants.js
-│   ├── /config.js
+│   ├── /routing.js
 │   ├── /run.js
 │   └── /index.js
 ```